robbert-harms/pyschematron/README.rst

 Currently, this library only supports a pure Python mode of Schematron validation.
 In this pure Python mode we load the Schematron into an internal representation and apply that on an XML.
-This pure Python mode only support XPath expressions and does not support XSLT functions.
 The advantage of direct evaluation is that it offers superior performance compared to an XSLT transformation based evaluation.
+The disadvantage is that it only supports XPath expressions and does not support XSLT functions.

 In the future we hope to expand this library with an XSLT transformation based processing.
 Unfortunately XSLT transformations require an XSLT processor,